aharvet/uniswitch/README.md

 **divestLiquidity(uint256 weiAmount, uint256 minToken)**

-Enables to withdraw tokens and ether in the pool with the fees generated.
+Enables to withdraw tokens and ether from the pool.
 "weiAmount" parameter represents the amount of wei you want to withdraw.
 "minToken" parameter represents the minimum amount of tokens you are willing to accept in return.
 Emits a "LiquidityDivested" event.